UniversalDependencies/UD_Japanese-GSD/README.txt

 The README for that project is included below.

-IMPORTANT: The words are automatically sengmented.
-The word unit is significantly different from that in bunsetsu-style segmentation in Google UDT 2.0, and slightly diffent from UD_Japanese-KTC 1.3 as well.
+IMPORTANT: The words are automatically segmented.
+The word unit is significantly different from that in bunsetsu-style segmentation in Google UDT 2.0, and slightly different from UD_Japanese-KTC 1.3 as well.
 This divergence of the two Japanese treebanks should be fixed in the future.

 Changelog

+2017-11-   v2.1
+  * Updates for v2.1.
+Several errors are removed by adding PoS/label rules and merging the manual dependency annotations in the original bunsetsu-style annotations in Google UDT 2.0.
 2017-03-01 v2.0
   * Converted to UD v2 guidelines.
 2016-11-15 v1.4